 Language Program Information

 The Arabic language curriculum at U-M is a comprehensive one.
 It offers a learner-centered proficiency-oriented sequence of courses at all levels of Arabic instruction and meets the different needs and demands of today’s students coming from a variety of disciplines.
-It aims to support students to engage actively and interactively with reading, writing, listening and speaking Arabic.
+It aims to support active and interactive student engagement with reading, writing, listening and speaking Arabic.
 The program has a strong focus on developing students’ autonomous language learning ability through the development and application of good language learning strategies and critical thinking skills so that students learn not just Arabic but learn how to learn Arabic or any other language they may choose to study in the future.
 The program requires a serious time commitment for success and seeks to challenge students to excel.
 Incoming students with prior background or exposure to Arabic are required to take a placement which is offered at least twice a year.

 Arabic Language Courses